no-name2023/logistic_growth/README.md

 # Case 1.
 K >> N0, t is small

 Here I am setting the carrying capacity (K) to be much bigger than the population size (N) in order to estimate the starting population size (y-intercept) and the gradient (r).
 I was able to do this because the model acts as an expoential.
 The line of code below is filtering the data and creating a natural logarithm of the values in the N column to make the model linear.
-The model says that the y-intercept (N0) = 6.903e+00 and the gradient (r) = 9.990e-03.
+The model says that the y-intercept (N0) = 995.256 and the gradient (r) = 9.990e-03.
+This shows us that the starting population size is 995.256.
 ```{r echo=TRUE}
 data_subset1 <- growth_data %>% filter(t<1600) %>% mutate(N_log = log(N))